-- If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting sunitinib malate therapy.
+- If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting sunitinib treatment.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems (such as QT prolongation), high blood pressure, seizures, thyroid problems, nosebleeds, stomach ulcers, or any other bleeding.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, congestive heart failure, dental problems, heart rhythm problems (such as QT prolongation), high blood pressure, thyroid problems, or any bleeding problems.
 Tell your doctor if you have recently had any surgery, trauma, or severe infection.

-- Check with your doctor right away if you are rapidly gaining weight or have shortness of breath; chest pain or discomfort; extreme tiredness or weakness; irregular breathing; uneven heartbeats; or excessive swelling of the hands, wrist, ankles, or feet.
+- Check with your doctor right away if you are rapidly gaining weight or have shortness of breath, chest pain or discomfort, extreme tiredness or weakness, irregular breathing, uneven heartbeats, or excessive swelling of the hands, wrists, ankles, or feet.
 These may be symptoms of a heart problem.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.